frenck/spook/documentation/devices.md

 ## Services

-The following entity management services are added to your Home Assistant instance:
+The following device management services are added to your Home Assistant instance:

 ### Disable a device